Purdue-SoCET/AFTx06_Caravel/README.md

 As undergraduates, members of the Purdue SoCET team are able to engage in RTL, Physical, and PCB design; chip bringup; verification methods; and various EDA tools and software suites.
 This allows a student through SoCET to engage with the entire life cycle of chip design even as an undergraduate with any degree of prior experience.
 The AFTx06 thereby represents the combined efforts of the team and its consultants through multiple years of research and design in developing a successful RISC-V core that can be used for low power IOT devices, edge node computation, or machine learning applications thanks to the implementation of a SparCE Architecture within our design.

+RVIMF Instruction Set with Multiplication and Division

 ## Features

-The AFTx06 implements unique features and abilities that are not commonly found on other SoC devices.
+The AFTx06 implements an RVIMF Instruction Set, with Multiplication and Division capabilities, as well as other unique features and abilities that are not commonly found on other SoC devices.
 Arguably the most intruiging feature is the SparCE Machine Learning Architecture, an on-chip machine learning architecture to utilize sparsity in convolution arithmetic, allowing extraneous instructions to be skipped.
 More details on the SparCE architecture is given in the SparCE Machine Learning Architecture section found under Features, below.
 The AFTx06 also includes novel and experimental designs such as Non-Symmetric CMOS Implementation of Polymorphic Logic, Layout for Electromigration Test Structures, JTAG interface, Phase-Locked Loop, and Platform-Level Interrupt Controller.
 Many features are experimental designs put forth by Purdue University professors and implemented by the SoCET team.
 Further details on these can be found in sections below of the same names.

 <img src="https://user-images.githubusercontent.com/42724680/122116868-bf92a700-cdeb-11eb-8de6-ce6737e1a2ee.png" align="center" width="700" height="auto">